python/cpython/Doc/library/tarfile.rst

 appropriately, this conversion may fail.

 The *errors* argument defines how characters are treated that cannot be converted.
-Possible values are listed in section :ref:`codec-base-classes`.
+Possible values are listed in section :ref:`error-handlers`.
 The default scheme is ``'surrogateescape'`` which Python also uses for its file system calls, see :ref:`os-filenames`.